Maumagnaguagno/Snake/README.md

 Locations must be ``adjacent`` to one another to describe possible paths.
 Adjacencies are usually symmetrical, ``(adjacent l1 l2) (adjacent l2 l1)``, and grid-based, but are not limited to.

-For goal-based planning it may include snakes final configuration and mice not existing anymore.
+For goal-based planning it may include snakes' final configuration and mice not existing anymore.
 For task-based planning it may include movement and hunting tasks.
 Due to the possibly large amount of mice, it is recommended to use ``forall`` or ``exist`` to describe a goal state without mice or tasks to hunt every mouse.